Health Care Ethics | Doctor of Philosophy Degree

 - Recent grants totaling several million dollars have been awarded from the National Institute of Health, the Office of Research Integrity, the Mayday Foundation, the Lutheran Foundation, numerous health care systems, and other sources.

-- Faculty and student research have been published in all the leading journals in the field.
+- Faculty and student research has been published in all the leading journals in the field.
 Faculty serve as editors or editorial board members of several journals including: the Journal of Law, Medicine, and Ethics; The Journal of Medicine and Philosophy; Christian Bioethics; The Cambridge Quarterly of Health Care Ethics; and Ethics & Behavior.

 - The Center for Health Care Ethics has two endowed lecture series: the Drummond Lecture, which is held each spring semester, and the Distinguished Lecturer Series, which is held each fall semester.